adamb3ard/Adamsstuff/README.md

-# thehumiliators
-Code for cyberstorm
+i made this for you